 Accounting for business combinations.
 An intensive examination of inter-company relationships pertaining to consolidation theory, techniques, and reporting.
 Prerequisite BUS 312A.
-(BAC)

-Taxation I (3 credits)
+Taxation I

 A study of federal and Oregon tax laws as they relate to individuals.
 Prerequisite BUS 312A.
-(BAC)

-Taxation II (3 credits)
+Taxation II

 A study of federal and Oregon tax laws as they relate to partnerships and corporations.
 Prerequisite BUS 312A.
-(BAC)

-Business Policies (4 credits)
+Business Policies

 A capstone course that helps integrate the approaches, techniques and philosophies learned in functional area courses, and provides the theory and practice of top-level, organization-wide administration.
 Emphasis is placed on developing an ethical environment in which to work.
-(BAC, BBA)